 2. What are the First Aid requirements?

-To become qualified as a Level 2 or Level 3 Mountain Bike Leader with British Cycling, you must hold a minimum of a two day Outdoor First Aid course.
+To become qualified as a Level 2 or Level 3 Mountain Bike Leader with British Cycling, you must hold a minimum of a two day Outdoor First Aid course (minimum 16 hours contact time).
 This must be in place by the time of your assessment or shortly after.
 Courses must contain content relevant to managing casualties in an outdoor environment.
 These align to the requirements in Band 3 and 4 of the Institute for Outdoor Learning’s first aid guidance.

 If you are not sure whether your first aid qualification is acceptable please contact British Cycling's education team on 0161 274 2063 and we will be happy to discuss this with you.